 Make the policy easy, make the policy known:

 The two most prevalent reasons for non-compliance within an organization are a) the target group is not aware of the compliance requirement and b) the target group is not able to comply with the rules.
 People cannot comply with regulations if they do not understand what is required, and management, therefore, needs to communicate to the target groups their respective roles and responsibilities to be in compliance, and ensure that all the necessary information is provided to the target group and other technical facilities on the mechanisms institutionalized to make the policy workable in practice.

 Focus on training:

-Unfortunately, an average employee, given a choice, would rather do anything else than undergo compliance training, as it can be a real ‘drag’ to do so.
+Unfortunately, given a choice, an average employee would rather do anything else than undergo compliance training, as it can be a real "drag" to do so.
 Research has shown that building some fun game mechanics into the course can not only motivate your staff to undergo training, but will also help staff learn faster, and retain the knowledge longer.

-Include a ‘test out’ option:
+Include a "test out" option:

 Your seasoned employees who have been around for a while might not get a lot of additional value from attending the same training every year.
 Such employees may be exempted from the training if they can demonstrate that they have the necessary information memorized and are following procedures properly.

-Build ‘modular’ course material by job type:
+Build "modular" course material by job type:

 All said and done, compliance is not a destination, but a journey.
-There will always be new compliance requirements that your organization will need to adhere to – some of these will be easy to implement, while others might leave you in a state of uncertainty and not knowing what to do.
+There will always be new compliance requirements to which your organization will need to adhere – some of these will be easy to implement, while others might leave you in a state of uncertainty and not knowing what to do.
 Fortunately, we will always be around to help you find your way through your… wait for it… compliance quest.
 See what we did there?